digitalsleuth/glass/README.md

 Glass is a python script that traverses through iphone backups to locate sqlite3 database files for the job search application known as "Glassdoor".
 The program will then attempt to execute pre-made queries on them and parse the output to csv files.
 The files are generated based on database name, type of command used, and datetime information.

+The folder you run the program in will be the one that the reports are sent.

 Dependencies:

 - [pathlib](https://docs.python.org/3.7/library/pathlib.html)